Persicaria robustior (Small) E.P. Bicknell

 Detail

-Closely related to, and often synonymized under, Persicaria punctata (Ell.)
+- Closely related to, and often synonymized under or considered a variety of, Persicaria punctata (Ell.)
 Small.
 However, it is given species status in FNA, and said to differ in having uninterrupted inflorescences, ocreolae usually overlapping and eciliate (sometimes with hairs to 1 mm), and wider leaf blades.
-Careful field and herbarium studies are needed to determine the status of this species in Virginia, since it was likely subsumed in P. punctata in earlier, hard-copy editions of the Atlas.
+Careful field and herbarium studies are needed to determine the status of this species in Virginia, since it was subsumed in P. punctata in earlier, hard-copy editions of the Atlas.
 It ranges over much of the Atlantic Coastal Plain from NS to FLA, and south into Tropical America.

 To save this map, right-click (control-click for Mac users) on the map and choose "Save Image As...".